lequieu/1cpn-model/README.rst

 1CPN Model
 ====================

-This is the 1CPN model for Chromatin.
-Yay!
+Welcome to the LAMMPS implementation of the 1CPN model of chromatin.

-If you haven't yet read the 1CPN manuscript (CITE).
-Go read it now.
+The first thing you'll want to do is familiarize youself with the 1CPN manuscript:

+Lequieu, Cordoba, Moller, de Pablo "1CPN: A coarse-grained multi-scale model of chromatin" (2019) `J. Chem.
+Phys.
+150, 215102 <<https://doi.org/10.1063/1.5092976>`

 Getting Started
 --------------------
-The best way to get started with 1CPN is to build the documentation (see below), and follow the "Quick Start" tutorial.
+The best way to get started with 1CPN is go to the `documentation <https://1cpn-model.readthedocs.io/>`, and follow the "Quick Start" tutorial.
 This section will explain everything you need to know to use 1CPN model including:

 * Compiling LAMMPS with 1CPN
 * Generating an initial 1CPN configuration and input files
 * Running a Simple Simulation
 * Vizualizing and Analyzing Results

-If you're impatient, and don't want to build the documentation, you can just open up ``./docs/quickstart.rst`` in your favorite text editor and follow the "Quick Start" turotial from there.

 What's Included